Coreus marginatus: Description

 Young nymphs look different in appearance to the adults.
 They are heavily spined, less uniform in colouration and have disproportionately large antennae compared to their body size.
-Older nymphs looks more similar to adults with a more uniform speckled brown colouration but lacking developed wings.
+Older nymphs look more similar to adults with a more uniform speckled brown colouration but lacking developed wings.

 Like other Coreidae, Coreus marginatus has scent glands with small pores in the middle of its thorax which can release strong-smelling, irritating, volatile defensive chemicals when disturbed.
 The pores have an ultrastructure composed of mushroom-like structures that are connected to each other via ridges and Trabeculae.
 The chemical composition of the scent gland secretions is similar between males and females, although the relative proportions are different.
 In females the most prevalent chemical compound is hexanoic acid while in males it is stearic acid.

 Distribution

 Linnaeus originally described the species from Europe with only one of his specimens having a specific locality of England.
 Other early specimens collected by Goeze are from France The current distribution is extensive and covers: Europe, from Portugal to Finland; Asia, from Russia to China; and Africa, known only from Algeria.